Toric vector bundles and parliaments of polytopes: Global Sections and Lattice Polytopes

-\begin{nameless} \textbf{Associated convex polytopes.} Each equivariant line bundle $\sL$ on $X$ corresponds to a rational convex polytope.
-We generalize this notion by attaching a collection of convex polytopes to a toric vector bundle $\sE$.
-These polytopes are indexed by the vectors in the ground set of a linear matroid.
+This section introduces explicit $T$-equivariant generators for the global sections of the toric vector bundle that correspond to the lattice points in a collection of polytopes.
+Each toric line bundle $\cL$ on $X$ corresponds to a rational convex polytope in $M \otimes_\ZZ \RR$.
+We generalize this correspondence by associating a finite collection of convex polytopes to a toric vector bundle $\cE$.
+The polytopes in this collection are indexed by the elements in the ground set of a matroid associated to $\cE$.